iDereje/iDereje.github.io/index.md

 <hr>

-# Harmonious Tunes for Work and Bug-Squashing: A Symphony of Productivity and Quality Assurance
+## Harmonious Tunes for Work and Bug-Squashing: A Symphony of Productivity and Quality Assurance

-<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLwDNKNTiizksgOcHQK3dDjqPnDpdLXGTy" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-<iframe src="https://open.spotify.com/embed/playlist/7wHIfG3Ta2QBicsjDwRbd9?utm_source=generator" width="100%" height="400" frameborder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 ---

 ## Spotify Playlist